NickPriv/NickPriv/README.md

 🌱 I’m currently exploring applying Gen AI to DevSecOps.
 Ask me how that's going :)

-⚡ For fun, I have been building a web app for reviewing French Fries, called FryRank, with [@Oxyflush](https://github.com/oxyflush).
+⚡ For fun, I've been building a web app for reviewing French Fries, called FryRank, with [@Oxyflush](https://github.com/oxyflush).
 Check that out in the repos below.

 👨‍💼 You can find me on [LinkedIn](https://www.linkedin.com/in/nicholas-privitera/)